DynamicsShop/SD-Case-Manager/SD-Case-Manager-Release-Notes.md

 - AppSource App - Functionality was added to the SD Case Manager Job Queue Card to add a Job for email inbox scanning.
 The SD Case Manager Job Queue Card was also modified to allow for easier setup of creating jobs for executing escalation rules and email inbox scanning.

 - AppSource App - New tables, pages and codeunits were added to create custom Email Templates which can contain variable placeholder data in the Email Subject and Body.
 Placeholder data is taken from the Case, the Queue Card and from the Case Actions.
 The Email Templates are used to send customised emails from the Case Card.
 An option was added to the Email Templates to attach the Case Report when the mail is sent.
-Emails can be sent from Cases by opening a dialog box where you can select a Template Email to send an Email.
+Emails can be sent from Cases by opening a dialog box where you can select a Template Email to send an email.
 A lookup to the Status field was added to the Email Templates so the list of Email Templates can be filtered according to the current Case Status.

 - AppSource App - Functionality was added to easily copy Email Templates for ease of setup.